 The Comprehensive Plan Advisory Committee convenes with a primary goal of setting the framework for the process to help guide staff and the consultants hired to facilitate the process.
 The advisory committee consists of Town and County staff and elected officials.
 Members are Trustee Ron Norris (Chair), County Commissioner Tom Donnelly, Trustee Marie Cenac (Alternate), Planning Commissioner Robert Foster, Larimer County Planners Michael Whitley and Matt Lafferty, and Community Development Director Randy Hunt.
 The committee generally meets twice monthly, with meeting agendas posted here.

-Next meeting: November 15 at 3:30 p.m. in Room 202 of Town Hall.
+Next meeting: TBD at 3:30 p.m. in Room 202 of Town Hall.
 Residents are welcome to observe the meetings; time is reserved at the end of each meeting for public comments.

 The Stanley Historic District Master Plan sets the vision for development within the 75 acres surrounding the Stanley Hotel.
 In addition to architectural standards for this area, protected view corridors are also established to ensure unique views of the Stanley Hotel are preserved for future generations.